 You might think it would be hard to find white baseball caps, but it's not.
 You can usually find them in the craft section of a big box store or at your local craft store.
 There is usually a box of them near the tie-dye section.
-You can also order them online, like which are identical to the ones we used.
-An added perk is that they aren't very expensive, so it's an ideal craft for a group of people to do. these
+You can also order them online, like these which are identical to the ones we used.
+An added perk is that they aren't very expensive, so it's an ideal craft for a group of people to do.

 If you are looking for a trendy, fashionable craft project, then look no further than this ombré baseball cap.

 Here are the supplies you are going to need.

 We used this tie-dye kit that my daughter got for her birthday and it was perfect, with lots of beautiful colors to choose from.
 We only made two hats so I have a hunch we will be making lots of t-shirts this summer.

 Like a trash bag or a plastic table cloth, to cover your work surface.

 - Before you start dyeing, wash the hat to get rid of chemicals that may be in the fabric.
 I wash and dry it in the normal cycle.

 - Cover your work surface with plastic and then a layer of paper towels.
 The paper towels soak up the liquid that spills.
 You may even want to put a layer of newspaper under the paper towels.
 We did this in our backyard on an old folding table which made it easy for clean up.

 Once your work surface is ready, layout everything you are going to need.